Abdogouhmad/commandcrafter/README.md

 - Write command output to a file for logging and analysis.
 - Display the output command in the terminal.
 - Simplify automation tasks by leveraging Rust's capabilities.
+- storing the output in a file within log folder in desktop.
+- the processing now is colorized for easy reading.
 ## Installation

 Add this crate to your `Cargo.toml` file: